0xsyr0/dittobytes/README.md

     <summary>Requirements to compile on your host (advanced)</summary>
     <hr>
     <p>
-        Compiling the shellcode <a href="#compiling">can be done</a> on your host as well.
+        Compiling the shellcode <a href="#4-compiling">can be done</a> on your host as well.
 However, as you would need to build <a href="https://github.com/llvm/llvm-project">LLVM</a> from source, quite some memory and disk space is required.
 I got it to work with the following resources:
         <br>
         <ul>
             <li>CPU cores: 8</li>